kredati/cin2999f21/syllabus.md

 * Select, tentatively, a seminar paper to work on this term.
 This will be your revision project.
 Select the best seminar paper you wrote, or the one that feels like it has the most unfinished business, or that you can bear to keep working on, etc. No need to upload it yet; just have a paper in mind.

 Reading due:
-* Bolker on process from *Writing Your Dissertation*, introduction and chs.
+* Bolker on process from *Writing Your Dissertation*: introduction and chs.
 1 & 3
 * Joli Jensen, preface & Part 1 of *Write No Matter What*
 * Alan Henry, “[Productivity 101: A Primer to the Getting Things Done (GTD) Philosophy](https://lifehacker.com/productivity-101-a-primer-to-the-getting-things-done-1551880955)”
 * Alan Henry, “[Productivity 101: A Primer to the Pomodoro Technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730)”